 Therapies to improve communication and social skills

-Your medical practitioner or local autism adviser can help you find appropriate therapies for your child.
-Other health professionals, such as psychologists or speech pathologists, can help you with behaviour management if the behaviour continues to be a problem, or if you feel you need support to deal with it.
+Your doctor or local autism adviser can help you find appropriate therapies for your child.
+Psychologists, speech pathologists, experienced ABA practitioners and Board Certified Behaviour Analysts® can help you with behaviour management if the behaviour continues to be a problem, or if you feel you need support to deal with it.

 Our Parent Guide to Therapies